malan88/spa/README.md

     .01     Rudi in apartment email from Twitterpated .02     Rudi in Mack's office watch video
-    .03     Rudi, Reese, and Mack in Mack's office.
+    .03     Rudi, Reese, and Mack in Mack's office
     .04     Rudi and Reese walking to Bullpit
     .05     Rudi SMS convo with Twitterpated
     .06     Rudi Reese short catch up